julianocosta89/otel-lab/lab/src/forecast/README.md

     - OTEL_SERVICE_NAME=forecast
     ```

-    This is telling to the OTel SDK that the OTLP data should be sent to
+    This tells the OTel SDK that the OTLP data should be sent to
     `http://otel-collector:4317`, which is the `gRPC` endpoint of the OTel Collector.

     It also defines the service name, so all data produced by this service will have
-    `forecast` as name.
+    `forecast` as its name.

 ## Building the service